demisto/content-docs/docs/incidents/incident-lists.md

 3. Modify the value in the *version* field to -1 to prevent user changes.

-   For example the top of your YAML file should look like this:
+   For example the top of your JSON file should look like this:

    ```json